antimof/UxPlay/README.txt

 streaming performance that are sent by the client.
 These will be displayed in the terminal window if this option is used.
 The data is updated by the client at 1 second intervals.

-**-o** turns on an "overscanned" option for the display window.
-This reduces the image resolution by using some of the pixels requested by option -s wxh (or their default values 1920x1080) by adding an empty boundary frame of unused pixels (which would be lost in a full-screen display that overscans, and is not displayed by gstreamer).
-Recommendation: **don't use this option** unless there is some special reason to use it.

-**-p** allows you to select the network ports used by UxPlay (these need to be opened if the server is behind a firewall).
-By itself, -p sets "legacy" ports TCP 7100, 7000, 7001, UDP 6000, 6001, 7011. -p n (e.g. -p 35000) sets TCP and UDP ports n, n+1, n+2. -p n1,n2,n3 (comma-separated values) sets each port separately; -p n1,n2 sets ports n1,n2,n2+1. -p tcp n or -p udp n sets just the TCP or UDP ports.
-Ports must be in the range \[1024-65535\].

-If the -p option is not used, the ports are chosen dynamically (randomly), which will not work if a firewall is running.

 **-m** generates a random MAC address to use instead of the true hardware MAC number of the computer's network card.
 (Different